Dengue fever is a disease most prevalent in South Asia, Central and South America and the Caribbean.

 People who had dengue fever in the past and get infected with a different dengue virus have the highest risk of severe symptoms.
 This is called as dengue hemorrhagic fever.
 Patients with dengue hemorrhagic fever may progress to dengue shock syndrome.

-- Have bad belly pain more marked in the right upper quadrant of abdomen.
+- Have bad belly pain more marked in the right upper quadrant of the abdomen.

 - Get bruises without bumping into anything – The person might also have small purple spots on the skin.